 How sophisticated the documentation system is depending on the scale and nature of your project.
 It can range from a simple excel spreadsheet, an access database, to a more sophisticated stakeholder engagement software tailored for your needs.
 See below for some advice on how to select the right system for your needs.

-When it comes to a time where you need a stakeholder database, trying to decide what stakeholder management database to employ can be hard and a little confusing.
+When it comes to a time where you need a stakeholder database or consultation software, trying to decide what stakeholder management database to employ can be hard and a little confusing.
 You want something that works best for your current needs but is also easy to be expanded/ downgraded in the future.
 We’ve put together a simple flowchart to help you navigate through some of the basic considerations.